mdernovoi/data-analysis-platform/doc/provision.md

   - Create an access/secret key pair for this user.
   - Save the keys in the `infrastructure/secrets/mlflow_MINIO_KEYS.env` file.

-5) (If aplicable) Open the Portainer UI in the browser at `https://portainer-service.mydomain.com` and:
+5) (If applicable) Open the Portainer UI in the browser at `https://portainer-service.mydomain.com` and:

   - Set the initial root account password.
   - Save this password somewhere (e.g., in `infrastructure/secrets/portainer_credentials.txt`).

-> :warning: If you are too slow you might encounter a timeout and Portainer will refuse to set the initial password prompting for a login.
-If this happens delete all files under `{{ path_base }}` from the `infrastructure/ansible/global_vars.yml` file and restart with step 1.
+> :warning: If you are too slow, you might encounter a timeout, and Portainer will refuse to set the initial password, prompting a login.
+If this happens, delete all files under `{{ path_base }}` from the `infrastructure/ansible/global_vars.yml` file and restart with step 1.

-6) In the `infrastructure/ansible` directory execute:
+6) In the `infrastructure/ansible` directory, execute:

 ```Shell
 ansible-playbook -i hosts --ask-become-pass provision_service-host.yml